Skip to content

 Multi-Backend Testing

-termless separates the test API from the terminal emulator.
+Termless separates the test API from the terminal emulator.
 Write tests once, run them against any backend.

 Single-backend testing